neocogent/sqlchain/README.md

 The **blkbtc** utility blocks bitcoin network traffic.
 This allows sqlchain to catch up while pruning block files thereby cutting down on transient storage needs (and sqlchain can also use more cpu resources).

 Improved sync speed with another thread to handle output inserts/updates.
 These can happen "out of band" with the blocks/txs as long as in order.
 My testing on a "hybrid" 2 Core (8GB, SSD) server showed about double the tx/s conversion rate.
-I'll post some test results soon when it's fully sync'd again.

 Added sqlchain-init and installation guide (INSTALL.md) to help users get up and running.
 I've tested some more on Amazon EC2 and now also on a regular VPS account, and on a few [Vultr](http://www.vultr.com/?ref=7087266) instances.
 So it's starting to get some workout and more bugs fixed.